What does Pure Live Seed (PLS) mean?

 Will Native Connections produce more Michigan genotype species in the future?

 Yes!
 We are always looking for new opportunities to make valuable contributions to the availability of Michigan native plants from seed.
-In the past several years, we have added several wild ryes to our production list and few native legumes that we hand collect from natural populations on our farm.
-We will be planting new species soon and will make those known as they are become available.
+In the past several years, we have added several wild-ryes to our production list and few native legumes that we hand collect from natural populations on our farm.
+We will be planting new species soon and will make those known as they become available.